Stanisław Car: Life

 Born on 26 April 1882 into a Warsaw middle-class family, he studied law at the University of Warsaw (until 1905), and then at the University of Odessa, where he graduated in 1907.
 In 1908-1911, Car worked as a clerk in a court, opening then his own legal office.
 In 1915, he became a judge, and a member of the Commission of Civil Law of the Provisional Council of State.

 For most of the 1920s, Car worked in his office.
 In 1924, he opened a magazine of Warsaw lawyers, “Palestra”, of which he was the first editor in chief.
 After the May Coup of 1926, he returned to politics.
-A close associate of Jozef Pilsudski, he remained loyal to the Polish Marshal until Pilsudski's death in May 1935.
+A close associate of Józef Piłsudski, he remained loyal to the Polish Marshal until Pilsudski's death in May 1935.

 Car was a prominent member of the pro-Sanacja party Nonpartisan Bloc for Support of Reforms (BBWR).
 He co-wrote the April Constitution of Poland.

 Stanislaw Car died in Warsaw on 18 June 1938.